In this article

 Each task gets a time estimate and a priority level: Must Have, Should Have, or Nice to Have.

 This is where ADHD brains struggle, because breaking things down requires executive function — the exact thing ADHD impairs.
-That’s why the template gives you a structured grid: task name, time estimate, priority dropdown.
+That’s why the workbook gives you a structured layout: task name, time estimate, priority.
 Just fill in the blanks.

-The template can hold 30 sub-tasks.
+The pages hold up to 30 sub-tasks.
 If your project needs more than 30, it’s actually multiple projects and you should split them up.

-Step 3: Let the math distribute the work
+Step 3: Spread the work across the days

-Here’s where the magic happens.
-You enter how many hours per day you can realistically work on this.
+Here’s where the math earns its keep.
+You decide how many hours per day you can realistically work on this.
 Not aspirationally — realistically.
 For most ADHD adults, that’s 2-4 focused hours.

-You don’t plan the schedule.
-The template plans it for you.
+You’re not guessing the schedule.
+The framework lays it out for you.

 Step 4: Work from the Daily View

-Each day, you open one tab: Daily View.
-It shows only today’s tasks — maximum 6 at a time.
+Each day, you go to one page: the Daily View page, where you write only today’s tasks — maximum 6 at a time.
 Each has:

 - The task name